‘The View’ Co-Host Joy Behar Attacks Trump, Says Lawyers ‘Impeded Justice’

 The report added that these conclusions are often the result of “circumstantial evidence and assessed without direct testimony from the subject of the investigation.”

-But Behar didn’t agree with Mueller’s conclusion, pointing to the eleven hours of testimony from former Democratic presidential candidate Hillary Clinton before a House committee investigating the Benghazi attacks.
+But Behar didn’t agree with Mueller’s conclusion, pointing to the 11 hours of testimony from former Democratic presidential candidate Hillary Clinton before a House committee investigating the Benghazi attacks.

-Behar went as far as to say that Trump was able to avoid being interviewed because his lawyers “impeded justice,” and claims that they did so because they knew he was lying and would commit perjury.
+Behar went as far as to say that Trump was able to avoid being interviewed because his lawyers “impeded justice” and claims that they did so because they knew he was lying and would commit perjury.

 Whoopi Goldberg was also critical of the report, adding that she believes that Trump’s attempts to obstruct should still be considered a crime — even though they were not successful.